MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatepoolquotazero.md

 ## -description

-[!IMPORTANT]
+> [!IMPORTANT]
 > Microsoft is aware of an issue with **ExAllocatePoolQuotaZero** that can lead to an allocation not getting zeroed on Windows 10, version 1909.
-This issue has been fixed, in version 10.0.19041.685 of the WDK.
+This issue has been fixed in version 10.0.19041.685 of the WDK.
 For information on downloading the latest WDK, see [Download the Windows Driver Kit (WDK)](/windows-hardware/drivers/download-the-wdk).

 This routine is a wrapper for and a recommended replacement option for [**ExAllocatePoolWithQuotaTag**](nf-wdm-exallocatepoolwithquotatag.md).